aspose-cells-cloud/aspose-cells-cloud-dotnet/README.md

 - [Leverage the power of Pivot Tables](https://docs.aspose.cloud/cells/working-with-pivot-tables/) & Ranges.

-## Feature & Enhancements in Version 22.8
+## Feature & Enhancements in Version 22.9

-- Support transposing Excel Rows to Columns.
+- Add api for converting workbook to png.
+- Add api for converting workbook to pdf.
+- Add api for converting workbook to docx.

 ## Read & Write Spreadsheet Formats